Faculty

 Jarrin holds a BA in Government and Politics from the University of Maryland at College Park, and a JD from Northeastern University School of Law.

-Emma Kurnat-Thoma, PhD
+Emma Kurnat-Thoma, Ph.D.

 Nurse Scientist and Adjunct Associate Professor, Department of Professional Nursing Practice